-[Content warning: ending spoilers for every work named; unrepentant Christianity but not proselytism; heterodox theological theorizing; questionable discursive style.]
+[Content warning: ending spoilers for every work named; unrepentant Christianity but not proselytism; heterodox theology; questionable discursive style.]

 This is SHODAN.

 SHODAN is a weakly superhuman artificial intelligence, and the chief villain in two video games from the dawn of time.
 (One of them is getting a remake next year.)
 SHODAN is also a frequent figure of nightmare for the Rapture of the Nerds or “Singularitarian” crowd, who are attempting to invent God.

 Someone is certain to do this eventually, they reason, and it is very important that whoever does listen closely to everything they have to say on the subject.
 Otherwise, someone might invent a God like SHODAN, who doesn’t mind killing people individually or en masse in order to achieve her goals.
 Or someone might invent a God like “Roko’s basilisk”, which reaches back in time from the future in order to create simulacra of people who didn’t help it come into existence, and tortures them forever.
 (Or, assuming strong superhumanity, just plucks the people themselves out of the past and flings them shrieking into an eternity of pain.)